feelinc/go_ebay_sdk/README.md

 =================
 unofficial eBay Go SDK
 =================
+Created in 2018.
 Need a lot of improvements and adding more resources support.

 ### INSTALLATION
 ```go get github.com/feelinc/go_ebay_sdk```